-- 4. Remove the upper shock mounting hardware and pivot the shock to the next higher numbered position (see Figure 72).
-Adjust the jack to align the shock mounts to shocks. - 5.
-Remove the jack from under the transmission cradle. - 6.
-Remove the jack stands from underneath the unit.
+4. Remove the upper shock mounting hardware and pivot the shock to the next higher numbered position (see Figure 72).

+- 5. Adjust the jack to align the shocks to the shock mounting holes. - 6.
+Install the upper shock mounting hardware and tighten securely. - 7.
+Remove the jack from under the transmission cradle.

+8. Remove the jack stands from underneath the unit.